sozu-proxy/sozu/doc/debugging_strategies.md

 Various metrics are generated while sozu is running.
 They can be accessed in two ways:

-* through `sozuctl metrics`, which will display metrics for the master and workers.
+* through `sozuctl metrics`, which will display metrics for the main process and workers.
 Counters are refreshed between each call
 * by UDP, following the statsd protocol (optionally with support for InfluxDB's tags)

 Here is how you can set up metrics with statsd in the configuration file: